openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 From Main Menu >Schedules>Alerts

-Select which device or schedule the alert should play
+Select which station or schedule the alert should play

 ### Create New Alert